home-assistant/home-assistant.io/source/_components/alarm_control_panel.ialarm.markdown

     type: string
 {% endconfiguration %}

-This component has also been confirmed to work with the alarm system brands Meian and Emooluxr.
+This platform has also been confirmed to work with the alarm system brands Meian and Emooluxr.